-Navigating the twenties could be a true test of character – as you go through life at University and graduate, start on a career and truly begin to explore and experience life on your own.
-But what it also does is build character, as you get thrown into a whirlwind of starkly different situations, often catching you off guard.
+Navigating the twenties could be a true test of character — as you go through life at University and graduate, start a career and begin to truly explore and experience life on your own.
+But what it also does is build character, as you get thrown into a whirlwind of plots that life mysteriously creates for you, often catching you off guard.
 One moment you are celebrating the joy of a new beginning and the next you are navigating a seemingly endless challenge.

 For me, the twenties really set the stage to navigate the 30’s.
 All those silly mistakes, failures and hardships, which seemed catastrophic at the time, now seem beyond trivial as I hit the 40’s.
 Looking back, I feel grateful for what I’ve learned from all those moments of joy and despair.